You can find the previous versions of our legal documents here.

 There may also be entities that process your personal data as a controller, such as the organiser’s company, banks, payment services, accountants or auditors.

-From time to time the Processors we engage may also change.
-We may engage a new Processor, or change one of the old ones.
-You will be notified about any changes to Processors through updating our Website or we may message the Customers via the Service.
-If you would like to receive a notification when we add a new Processor you may sign up by emailing email@example.com with the subject “Subscribe to New Processor Notifications” specifying the email address they would like the notifications sent to.
+From time to time the vendors we engage may also change.
+We may engage a new vendor, or change one of the old ones.
+You will be notified about any changes to vendors through updating our Website or we may message the Customers via the Service.
+If you would also like to receive a notification by email when we add a new vendor you may sign up by emailing email@example.com with the subject "Subscribe to New Vendor Notifications" specifying the email address they would like the notifications sent to.

-Slido takes privacy very seriously, and we’re committed to helping all Users enjoying Slido to understand and comply with applicable privacy laws, including the relevant parts of the General Data Protection Regulation (“GDPR”) and the California Consumer Privacy Act (“CCPA”).
+Slido takes privacy very seriously, and we’re committed to helping all Users enjoying Slido to understand and comply with applicable privacy laws.
+We used to name some of those applicable laws here, but we’re delighted that the list of those applicable laws has grown so much it is now impracticable to maintain it here!
 We are also a proud signatory of the Contract for the Web, respecting and protecting people’s privacy and personal data to build online trust.

 On this page, we’ll explain our approach to achieving data privacy compliance, both for ourselves and for our Customers.